 To use a template

-You'll see a list of templates at the bottom of the Open a File tab of the Welcome (File..New) dialog.
+You'll see a list of templates on the Open a File tab of the Welcome dialog.
 When you open a template, any description of instructions you entered will appear in a popup dialog.

-The instructions above assume that you save the template from Prism, and open it via a link on the Welcome (File..New) dialog.
-But you can rename any Prism file in any folder to have a .pzt extension, and open it from Windows Explorer or Mac Finder by double-clicking on it.
+The instructions above assume that you save the template from Prism, and open it via a link on the Welcome dialog.
+But you can rename any Prism file to have a .pzt extension, and open it from Windows Explorer or Mac Finder by double-clicking on it.
 The difference is that when Prism opens a .pzt file, it instantly forgets the file name so will prompt you for a file name when you first save it.
-That way you won't accidentally overwrite the template.